carlfranklin/MAUIAndroidFS/README.md

 depending on the name of your BroadcastReceiver.

 > :point_up: At some point you may need the name of the `BootReceiver` class in *BootReceiver.cs* and also the reference to it in */Platforms/Android/AndroidManifest.xml* if, for example, the service doesn't automatically start on reboot.
 Just add a number to the end of the name.
-Ex: `class BootReceiver1`
+Ex: `class BootReceiver1`.
+I found that after deploying the app multiple times, this is necessary.

 ## User Interface

 The purpose of the user interface is to

-- start the service if it's not already running
+- start the service (on load) if it's not already running
 - allow the user to stop the service

 ### For MAUI XAML: